Electronic Monitoring of Endangered Smalltooth Sawfish Bycatch in the Florida Pink Shrimp Fishery

 Photo by Kathryn Carovano, Saltwater Inc. Saltwater’s vessel-mounted cameras.

-Information regarding this project will be updated regularly to the Bycatch Solutions Hub.
+Additional information regarding this project will be updated regularly to the Bycatch Solutions Hub.

-For additional information, please contact Megan Westmeyer
+For additional information, please contact Megan Westmeyer.

 Resources